Craig Pittman: Mid-card competitor (1996–1997)

 In 1996, Pittman wrestled mainly as a mid-carder, losing most of his matches to main event wrestlers.
 He received his first opportunity for the World Heavyweight Championship against Ric Flair on the March 23 episode of Saturday Night, where Flair retained the title.
 He made two final pay-per-view appearances in 1996.
 The first came at Slamboree 1996 as part of a "Lethal Lottery" tournament.
 In a storyline in which wrestlers were supposedly assigned partners in a random drawing, Pittman teamed with Scott Steiner in a loss to Rick Steiner and The Booty Man., in fall 1996, Pittman quietly turned heel again and dropped Long as his manager, Pittman also appeared at 1996's World War 3 as part of the sixty-man battle royal, which was won by The Giant.

 Pittman would go on to wrestle in WCW through the first 5 months of 1997, gaining opportunities at the United States Heavyweight Championship against Eddie Guerrero on Saturday Night on March 4, and his final match in WCW taking place on the 24th of May on Saturday Night, a shot at the World Television Championship against Lord Steven Regal.

-Independent circuit
+Independent circuit (1997 - 2004)

 Pittman left WCW in mid-1997 for the National Wrestling Alliance's Mid-Atlantic area.
 Pittman arrived in Florida Underground Wrestling for several months finally coming out of retirement to defeat "The Cuban Assassin" Fidel Sierra.